 An artist is self-directed.
 She follows the thread of her obsession, and follows through.

 An artist combines existing things to come up with something new.
-But she knows it’s not new, it’s just a combination of things.
+But she knows it’s not new, it’s just a combination of things that she’s learned in the past from other people.

 An artist doesn’t care about what other people think.
 He creates from what his obsession is.
 Not that an artist is immune to criticism or work that is ignored.
 No, that hurts him deeply, but at the moment of creation, he doesn’t care about anything else.